HOME | FAQ | LINKS | PICS | OLYMPICS | FORUM

 1) Wow, are you skeleton people certifiably insane or what?
 This sports looks dangerous!

-And while skeleton looks risky, it's not nearly as dangerous as it seems.
-Sure, participants often get scrapes and bruises (usually on the arms and shoulders), but severe injuries are extremely rare.
-Furthermore, ice tracks are extremely safety conscious and "only" one participant has died so far, in a freak accident.
+While many sliders are extreme-sports enthusiasts or speed junkies, most of them are sane.
+Skeleton obviously has its inherent risks, but the sport isn't as dangerous as it seems.
+Sure, participants frequently get scrapes and bruises (mostly on the arms and shoulders), but severe injuries are uncommon.
+"Only" one participant has died so far, in a freak accident.
 If you're obsessed with safety, you should probably stick to a sport like billiards or table tennis.
-But statistics indicate many sports--such as scuba diving, skydiving, and hang gliding--suffer many more incidents of severe injuries or deaths.
+But statistics indicate many sports--such as scuba diving, skydiving, and hang gliding -- suffer many more incidents of severe injuries or deaths.

 2) Why is it called 'skeleton'?